 Greek stuffed baked potato, photo courtesy of The Shed

 If you’ve never played it, it’s four-on-four and the challenge is to get your bocce ball closest to the boccini (smaller ball).
-The Trail Beer Refinery has its own indoor bocce pit.
+Over Time Beer Works in Kimberley has an outdoor pit on their patio, while the Trail Beer Refinery has its own indoor bocce pit.

 Indoor Bocce, photo courtesy of the Trail Beer Refinery